nullstare/ReiLua/README.md

 ## Building

 I think the simplest way would be to statically link Raylib and Lua to the same executable.
 Specially on Linux this would simplify distribution of games since different distros tend to use different versions of librarys.
 Of course if you plan to only experiment with it, this isn't so important.
-At the time of writing ReiLua uses latest Raylib version from master branch.
-If you use Raylib v4.0.0 release, you will get a lot of undefined reference errors.

-//TODO In future these instructions should be set on fixed release versions of Raylib.
+Current Raylib version 4.0.0.

 https://github.com/raysan5/raylib